-Ultrasound hands-on laboratory training is primarily focused on providing students with the physical execution of the information presented during the lectures.
+Ultrasound hands-on laboratory training is primarily focused on providing students' with the physical execution of the information presented during the lectures.
 Practical experience will gained under the guidance of the laboratory instructor.
-Students are expected to arrive at the class on time, and stay through the end of the ultrasound laboratory class.
+Students are expected to arrive to class on time, and stay through the end of Ultrasound laboratory class.